Mario19831983/Volvo-DPF-indik-tor/README.md

 2. Install library **ACAN2515.h** by Pierre Molinaro
 3. After opening the `.ino` file you can upload the firmware
 4. If the MCP2515 CAN Bus Module is wired incorrectly, the ESP32 will not boot
-5. When everything is working, connect to WiFi:
+5. When everything is working, connect to WiFi: MY_VOLVO password 12345678 and web browser http://192.168.4.1
 ---

 # Demo version